theovassiliou/cipher/doc/UsageOfCipher.md

 ### ciphertool cipher

+Command to cipher a text

     ciphertool cipher [text]

 ### ciphertool decipher

+Command to decipher a text

-cipher decipher [text]
+    ciphertool decipher [text]

 ### ciphertool [cipher|decipher] --cipher

---cipher option defines which cipher to use.
+`--cipher`  option defines which cipher to use.
 Currently, the following ciphers are supported

+    ciphertool --cipher caesar*
+equivalent to `cipher --cipher rotation:3`

     ciphertool --cipher rotation:n
 key alphabet is built by [left rotating](adr/0008-rotation-cipher.md) plain alphabet by n characters

     ciphertool --cipher rotation:-n
 key alphabet is built by [right rotating](adr/0008-rotation-cipher.md) plain alphabet by n characters

-ciphertool --cipher caesar*
-equivalent to`cipher --cipher rotation:3`

     ciphertool --cipher reverse
-key alphabet is built by reversing the order of characters of plain alphabet
+key alphabet is built by reversing the order of characters of the plain alphabet

     ciphertool --cipher keyword:WEISSKOPFSEEADLER
 key alphabet is build as WEISKOPFADLRBCGHJMNQTUVXYZ

-### ciphertool --plainalphabet --keyalphabet
+### Other options

-### ciphertool --raw
+    ciphertool --raw

-Plaintext and keywords are not preprocessed, i.e. capitalized.
+Plaintext and keywords are not preprocessed, i.e. not capitalized.

+## Not yet implemented options

+Keeping a backlog of options that we would like to implement.

+    ciphertool --plainalphabet --keyalphabet

+To pass hardcoded the `plainalphabet` and the `keyalphabet`.
+In addition, it should be considered to extend  the standard plain alphabets (and keyalphabets)

-### ciphertool --strip
+    ciphertool --strip

 Strip any characters from the plaintext not included in the plain alphabet, before encoding.
+The default behaviour is that any characters not included in the plain alphabet are just passed.

-### ciphertool --group n
+    ciphertool --group n

 ciphertext is split by a group of n characters.
-Implies --strip
+Implies `--strip`.
+Rationale: In order to communicate a ciphertext it might be helpful to pretty-print the output.
+Implies `--strip` as WS and CR/NL would impact the output.

 ## Definitions